 BUILD YOUR LEGACY

 The Steinbach Pistons strive to be the best junior hockey program in Canada.
-We provide the mentorship, opportunities, and challenges needed to develop individuals or character, integrity, and character.
+We provide the mentorship, opportunities, and challenges needed to develop individuals of character, leadership, and integrity.

 Since a community ownership group bought the team back in 2012, the Pistons own the best record in the Manitoba Junior Hockey League (MJHL).
 Our organization has seen 10 committed Division I players (11 in the past four years), and one NHL draft pick come through their program (Matthew Thiessen, 2018 7th round, Vancouver Canucks) over this span.